 General Info – summary

 This dioecious Tree with its greyish brown, rough, flaky bark is usually up to 8m high or a shrub.
 The large Leaves are simple, entire & alternate with large stipules.
-Two+ pairs of veins arise close to the base.
+2+ pairs of veins arise close to the base.
 The attractive, scented Flowers lack petals.
 Yellow males are in catkin-like spikes.
 The reddish females have a superior ovary and are in racemes.
 The Fruit is a colourful, fleshy, edible drupe with a single flat seed.

 Description